Ukraine: are reports of Russian troops mutinying and deserting true? It’s happened before | Law-Order

 Desertion was also widespread in Russia's first conflict with Chechnya (1994-96), where many were sent to fight in one of the harshest conflict environments without ever having fired a shot in training.

 Why are there so many desertions in Ukraine?
-Defection and desertion in combat are common.
-Eventually, wartime hardships, poor combat performance, and a waning ideological commitment to the cause can spur troops to jump ship.
+Defection and desertion in combat is common.
+Eventually, wartime hardships, poor combat performance and a waning ideological commitment to the cause can spur troops to jump ship.
 But the Russians are already experiencing low morale and a lack of troop cooperation only a few weeks into the conflict.

 Research suggests that morale is especially low in militaries that have been de-professionalized.
-Despite reports that Russia's army was attempting to reform its structure, Russia's military reported in 2014 that more than 25% of its personnel could not operate their infantry equipment.
+In spite of reports that Russia's army was attempting to reform its structure, Russia's own military reported in 2014 that more than 25% of its personnel could not operate their infantry equipment.

 With possibly up to one-fifth of Russia's original invasion force "no longer combat effective", Putin has ordered another 134,000 conscripts aged 18-27 who may have little idea what they are getting themselves into.
 But reports continue to emerge of Russian conscripts feeling as though they have been duped into fighting.
 They are open to anti-war messages, which Ukraine's intelligence agencies are understood to be trying to exploit.